jonnykry/accessibility-test/README.md

 ### accessibility-test

-A test module for testing the accessibility of a web page.
+A module for testing the accessibility of a web page.
 To test a webpage, run the following:

 ```
 $ pip install -r requirements.txt